ESV-Sweetplum/plumoguSV/CODESTYLE.md

     -   The constant is linked to other constants that follow one of the above rules.
     -   The constant is a table with functions linking from it, without the table itself being defined.
 -   All files that must have higher priority (like defined constants or widespread functions that do not rely on anything within the plugin itself) should be marked using the `*.priority.lua` suffix.
 As packages are loaded before priority functions, priority functions should not depend on each other, and only rely on the packages.
 A rare exception of this is state handling for variables.
+-   Notifications should always include the `!` flag (not including the plugin name) if it comes from clicking a button (such as Place SVs) or is triggered by a keybind that could be triggered via a non-settings button.
+Notifications should never include the `!` flag when it is from a action hotkey.

 ## Rendering Bezier Text In-Game